ramochoargv/final/related_work.md

 This work examines different methods for modeling rare events data using binomial linear regression.
 It discusses potential remedies such as under sampling, over sampling, penalties, and skewed link functions.

->*url - https://lib.ugent.be/fulltxt/RUG01/002/163/708/RUG01-002163708_2014_0001_AC.pdfA |title - A comparison of different >methods for modelling rare events data, author = Faculty of Sciences Department of Applied Mathematics, Computer Science and >Statistics, date - Academic Year 2013 - 2014, website - https://lib.ugent.be/*
+>*url - https://lib.ugent.be/fulltxt/RUG01/002/163/708/RUG01-002163708_2014_0001_AC.pdfA, title - A comparison of different >methods for modelling rare events data, author - Faculty of Sciences Department of Applied Mathematics, Computer Science and >Statistics, date - Academic Year 2013 - 2014, website - https://lib.ugent.be/*